 The Switch version of the classic action title that celebrated 26's birthday recently found itself at the center of heated debate between those who support file defenses and those who strongly oppose them

-The online war between those who favor digital rights management (DRM) technology is different for those who oppose intellectual property protection and those who oppose it have been heated again in recent days, and the center of events is none other than Doom - The same classic 1993 action game that has long since become immortal thanks to countless mods and its ability to run on almost any platform imaginable, including watches, calculators and smart fridges.
+The online war between those who favor DRM (Digital Rights Management) technology is different for intellectual property protection and those who oppose it have been heated again in recent days, and the center of events is none other than Doom - The same classic 1993 action game that has long since become immortal thanks to countless mods and its ability to run on almost any platform imaginable, including watches, calculators and smart fridges.

 Following the launch of the Wolfenstein: Youngblood game that also hit the Switch console, the rights-holder and distributor Bethesda decided to give players a pleasant surprise with the launch of the original three Doom games for the popular modern gaming platform of Nintendo Wii Without any warning.
 Sounds great, doesn't it?
 Well - the only problem with the initiative is that all three of the classic pieces included modern file protection, which required a connection with an account to a dedicated BethesdaNet server to access the content.